Promoting Supply Chain CSR

 The Sharp Group’s fundamental policies with regard to CSR are established in the Sharp Group Charter of Corporate Behavior and the Sharp Code of Conduct.
 Every effort is made to ensure that all Sharp employees are aware of and adhere to these policies.

-In addition, the Sustainability Committee, which is chaired by the President & CEO, set supply chain ESG risk reduction as a key initiative.
+In addition, the Sustainability Committee, which is chaired by the president & CEO, has set supply chain ESG risk reduction as a key initiative.
 At committee meetings, members from relevant head office departments, along with business units and subsidiaries, share their policies and measures.
 The committee also monitors and manages progress on supply chain CSR-related measures.

 Sharp Supply-Chain CSR Deployment Guidebook

 In fiscal 2015, Sharp fully revised the content of its guidebook to conform to the RBA Code of Conduct.
 Since then, it has revised the guidebook as needed in line with revisions to the RBA Code of Conduct.
 In this way, Sharp strives to comply with the increasingly sophisticated international standards for CSR.
+In addition, Sharp asks its business partners’ suppliers to also support and implement the guidelines in this guidebook.

 Content of Sharp Supply-Chain CSR Deployment Guidebook